chainguard-dev/edu/content/chainguard/chainguard-images/how-to-use-chainguard-images.md

 ### Running a Chainguard Image

 You can run a Chainguard Image with the `docker run` command.
 Note that because Chainguard Images are minimalist containers, most of them ship without a shell or package manager.
-In the case you would like a shell, you can often use the development image, which is tagged as `:latest-dev` (for example, [Python](/chainguard/chainguard-images/reference/python/getting-started-python/) has its dev image at `cgr.dev/chainguard/python:latest-dev`).
+If you would like a shell, you can often use the development image, which is tagged as `:latest-dev` (for example, [Python](/chainguard/chainguard-images/reference/python/getting-started-python/) has its dev image at `cgr.dev/chainguard/python:latest-dev`).
 Otherwise, you can work with Chainguard Images in way similar to other images.

 Let's run the [Cosign Chainguard Image](/chainguard/chainguard-images/reference/cosign/overview/) to check its version.